Team-IO/taam/README.md

 Installed Gradle versions should also work fine.

 ## Some info on the internal structure:
-Mod & Dependency versions are controlled in the upper half of the build.gradle.
+Mod & Dependency versions are controlled in the build.gradle and according build.properties file.
 All mod metadata is done in code, with the version replaced by gradle on compile time.
-There is a dependencies.info file that denots the dependency libraries to be downloaded / checked on launch.
-The versions in there are also replaced by Gradle. - The responsible class is DepLoader, largely 'borrowed' from ChickenBones.
-(Thanks, CB!
-That class works like a charm!)

 Item/Block names are recorded in the class net.teamio.taam.Taam.
 Main mod class is net.teamio.taam.TaamMain.
 Anything else in that package is somewhat related to global registration with Minecraft or config stuff.